Forth Road Bridge

-The Forth Road Bridge is a suspension bridge in east central Scotland.
-The bridge opened in 1964 and at the time was the longest suspension bridge in the world outside the United States.
-The bridge spans the Firth of Forth, connecting Edinburgh, at South Queensferry, to Fife, at North Queensferry.
-It replaced a centuries-old ferry service to carry vehicular traffic, cyclists and pedestrians across the Forth; railway crossings are made by the nearby Forth Bridge, opened in 1890.
+The Forth Road Bridge is a suspension bridge that crosses the Firth of Forth in Scotland.
+The bridge opened in 1964 and, at the time, was the longest suspension bridge in the world outside the United States.
+The bridge connects Edinburgh to Fife; replacing a centuries-old ferry service to carry vehicular traffic, cyclists and pedestrians across the Forth.
+Railway crossings are made by the nearby Forth Bridge, opened in 1890.

 The Scottish Parliament voted to abolish tolls on the bridge from February 2008.
 The adjacent Queensferry Crossing was opened in August 2017 to carry the M90 motorway across the Firth of Forth, replacing the Forth Road Bridge which had exceeded its design capacity.
 At its peak, the Forth Road Bridge carried 65,000 vehicles per day.

-The Forth Road Bridge was subsequently closed for repairs and refurbishment.
-It reopened in February 2018, redesignated as a dedicated Public Transport Corridor, with access to motor vehicles other than buses and taxis restricted; (Note: Motor vehicle access is now restricted as the bridge has been designated as a dedicated Public Transport Corridor.
-The only vehicles allowed to use the crossing are buses, taxis, agricultural vehicles banned from the Queensferry Crossing, emergency vehicles, learner driver motorcycles more than 125cc, and all motorcycles up to 125cc.) pedestrians and cyclists are still permitted to use the bridge.
+The bridge was subsequently closed for repairs and refurbishment.
+It reopened in February 2018, redesignated as a dedicated public transport corridor; only certain vehicles (Note: Motor vehicle access is now restricted as the bridge has been designated as a dedicated Public Transport Corridor.
+The only vehicles allowed to use the crossing are buses, taxis, agricultural vehicles banned from the Queensferry Crossing, emergency vehicles, learner driver motorcycles more than 125cc, and all motorcycles up to 125cc.), pedestrians and cyclists are permitted to use the bridge.